 Then, a fusion module is responsible for aggregating these two feature sequences frame-by-frame.
 For the sake of brevity, Fig.~\ref{fig:skeletongait} displays a single frame while ensuring correctness, as frames are processed in parallel.
 In this paper, we consider three kinds of fusion mechanisms: \begin{itemize} \item \textbf{Add Fusion.} The feature maps from the silhouette and skeleton branch are combined using an element-wise addition operation, as demonstrated in Fig.~\ref{fig:skeletongait}(d). \item \textbf{Concatenate Fusion.} The feature maps from the silhouette and skeleton branch are first concatenated along the channel dimension, and then transformed by a plain $1\times1$ convolution layer, as demonstrated in Fig.~\ref{fig:skeletongait}(e). \item \textbf{Attention Fusion.} The feature maps from the silhouette and skeleton branch are first concatenated along the channel dimension, and then transformed by a small network to form a cross-branch understanding.
 Here the small network is composed of a squeezing $1\times1$, a plain $3\times3$, and an expansion $1\times1$ convolution layer.
 As shown in Fig.~\ref{fig:skeletongait}(e), a softmax layer is next employed to assign element-wise attention scores respectively for the silhouette and skeleton branch.
 Lastly, an element-wise weighted-sum operation is used to generate the output. \end{itemize}

 Next, the Stage 3 and 4 possess the same network architectures as the SkeletonGait.
-Moreover, we also take the fusion location into consideration.
+Moreover, we also consider the fusion location.
 Fig.~\ref{fig:skeletongait}(c) exhibits the \textbf{Low-Level} fusion case.
-Another \textbf{High-Level} fusion model aggregates the features before Stage4, with additional Stage2 and 3 respectively being inserted into the silhouette and skeleton branch.
+Another \textbf{High-Level} fusion model aggregates the features before Stage 4, with additional Stage 2 and 3 respectively being inserted into the silhouette and skeleton branch.